sunilvb/spring-kafka-registry/README.md

 ### Get the code and tools

-Download and install Maven from https://maven.apache.org/download.cgi Download and install JDK 1.8 from http://www.oracle.com/technetwork/java/javase/downloads/index.html
+-Download and install Maven from https://maven.apache.org/download.cgi

+-Download and install JDK 1.8 from http://www.oracle.com/technetwork/java/javase/downloads/index.html

 Clone this repo to your machine and change directory to spring-kafka-registry.
 Build the docker image referenced in the compose file